balazshevesi/clothing-webshop/README.md

 ---

-- [ ] FIX BUG where the backend tries to send commands to the database, even though the connection is closed (kinda fixed??)
+- [ ] FIX BUG where the backend tries to send commands to the database, even though the connection is closed (kinda fixed maybe??)
 - [ ] Write some tests? idk
 - [ ] Write a nice readme